ComicBit/Smart-Doorbell-Post/README.md

 Future Enhancements
 -------------------

 While this project provides a basic integration of a doorbell system with a smart home setup, there's a lot more that could be done.
-Future enhancements would aim on implementing the possibility of opening the door from the smart home system.
+As of today, the way the battery will get charged is using the type c connector because I couldn't find a clear answer on how to power the board from the pins without breaking the charging functionality.
+I found only a reference in the [Seed Studio documentation](https://wiki.seeedstudio.com/XIAO_ESP32C3_Getting_Started/) in the chapter titled 'Power Pins', which I didn't quite understand.
+Future enhancements would aim to implement the possibility of opening the door from the smart home system.
 I would love to be able to hear and speak from HomeKit but we will see how much time this would take me.
-Contribuitions are more than welcome.
+Contributions are more than welcome.

 License
 -------

-This project is open source and available under the [Apache 2 License](LICENSE).
+This project is open source and available under the [Apache 2 License](https://www.apache.org/licenses/LICENSE-2.0).